 4. What is your disability?

-I have an invisible disability that I do not wish to share with the internet.
+I have invisible disabilities that I do not wish to share with the internet.
 Unless you are my friend, family, or medical professional, I will not be discussing it.
-Suffices to say I was diagnosed by several doctors.
+Suffices to say I am diagnosed and followed by several doctors.

 5. How is your dog trained?

 Laïka is co-program trained meaning she is temperament tested and regularly evaluated by a service dog program (Psy’Chien

 ) to have public access and perform her medical tasks dependably.
 Laïka passed Psy’Chien’s final exam and graduated Feburary 2021 as a fully trained service dog.
 I do most of the training myself under the regular guidance and evaluations of professional trainers.
 Additionally, she has passed the Canine Good Citizen

 6. How many tasks does your service dog know and what are they?

 Her tasks are medical response and light guide.
-Specifically, she performs deep pressure therapy and grounding, and will guide me to a building’s exit or my husband on command.
+Specifically, she performs deep pressure therapy and grounding, and will guide me to a building’s exit, my car, or my husband on command.
 We are always working keeping her tasks and commands fresh.